rikardoroa/JobsityChallenge/readme.md

 ## Note
-* the zip folder contains the twilio credentials, i am sharing this for validation for the project only.
+* the zip folder contains the twilio credentials,connection string, sender and receiver whatsappnumber, i am sharing this for validation for the project only.
+* I configure the receiver number with my phone number because its directly atached to my twilio account, for the purpose of this test
+* if another twilio account is used, the phone number of the receiver must be they own number

 ## Note